The State Flag of the 23rd is Presented to the Regiment

 Gettysburg Battlefield Online

-Pennsylvania Volunteers was recieved by the regiment from the state on
+Pennsylvania Volunteers was presented to the regiment from the state on

-December 15th 1861.
+December 14th 1861at Camp Graham .
 It was presented by speaker of the house Galusha A

 Grow on behalf of Governor Curtain.
 It was made by Horstmann Brothers and